 A. Definition.
 A Student Organization shall be defined as a group of Saint Louis University Students joined together in the pursuit of a common purpose that is not inconsistent with the University's institutional mission and/or Catholic teaching.
-Student Organizations are open to all Students without regard to sex, race, color, religion, national origin, ancestry, disability, age, sexual orientation, marital status, military status, veteran status, pregnancy, or any other characteristic protected by law.
-Fraternities and sororities may retain gender specific membership.
+Student Organizations are open to all Students with regard to sex, gender, gender identity and expression, race, color, religion, national origin, ancestry, disability, age, sexual orientation, marital status, military status, veteran status, pregnancy, genetic information or any other protected classification.
+Fraternities and sororities may retain gender specific membership (see Section 3.1.(G)).